-For all recreational and commercial vessels navigating the U.S. inland waterways and the Great Lakes - US INLAND NAVIGATION RULES AND REGULATIONS
+For all recreational and commercial vessels navigating the U.S. intracoastal waterways and the Great Lakes

 Anyone who is responsible for a vessel, from the smallest dinghy to an ocean going freighter, must be able to recognize other vessels around them by day or night, whatever the visibility.
 They need to be able to quickly interpret what other vessels are doing, who has right of way and what action they should take to prevent a possible collision.
 This is not always easy, especially along crowded rivers, narrow channels, in harbors or in poor visibility.